flashcordon/big-history/Mystères-physique.md

 systems.
 Thus, one seeks to measure light elements in the most metal-poor systems, then to obtain primordial abundances requires extrapolation to zero metallicity.

-- Deuterium can be measured directly at high redshift.
-It is present in distant neutral hydrogen gas clouds, which are observed in absorption along sight lines to distant quasars.
-At present, there are seven systems with robust deuterium measurements (33–38).
-These lie around redshift z ∼ 3 and have a metallicity that is ∼10−2 that of solar system material; thus, deuterium should be essentially primordial.

 - Prior to WMAP, BBN was the premier means of determining the cosmic baryon density.
 Standard BBN has one free parameter, η, but three light elements—deuterium, 4 He, and 7 Li—have